trivago/cucable-plugin/README.md

 #### sourceFeatures

 This property specifies the location of the features that Cucable should process.
-It must point to one of the following:
+It must point to one or more of the following:

 * the root path of your __existing__ [Cucumber](https://cucumber.io) _.feature_ files, e.g.
  `src/test/resources/features`